Dante1245/Caller-/README.md

    ```
    pip install -r requirements.txt
    ```
    On Windows, if issues with pyaudio, install from wheel or use conda.
+For GPU acceleration, install PyTorch with CUDA if available.

 4. **Set Environment Variables**:
    ```